 The hidden ROI: eye exams reduce benefits friction

 It’s tempting to judge vision benefits by frame allowances and network discounts.
-But the bigger story is what happens downstream when employees don’t get routine exams: symptoms worsen quietly, issues show up late, and the plan gets hit with higher-cost care that could have been avoided or reduced.
+But the bigger story is what happens downstream when employees don’t get routine exams: symptoms worsen quietly, issues show up late, and the plan gets hit with higher-cost care that could have been avoided.

-- They’re an engagement gateway that doesn’t feel like a wellness program, making participation easier to drive without heavy incentives.
+- Engagement gateway.
+Doesn’t feel like a wellness program, so participation is easier to drive without heavy incentives.

-- They protect productivity and safety, especially in safety-sensitive roles and high screen-time jobs where uncorrected vision contributes to errors, fatigue, and incidents.
+- Productivity and safety.
+Especially in safety-sensitive roles and high screen-time jobs, uncorrected vision contributes to errors, fatigue, and incidents.

-- They shorten the symptom-to-spend chain by catching issues early and steering employees to the right next step instead of urgent, fragmented care.
+- Shortened symptom-to-spend chain.
+Catching issues early steers employees to the right next step instead of urgent, fragmented care.

 In plain terms: eye exams help prevent the “blurry vision to urgent care to specialist to imaging” pathway that creates friction for employees and cost for employers.